MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-directory-extensions.md

 #Customer intent: As a dev, devops, or it admin, I want to
 ---

-# Map directory extensions in cross-tenant synchronization
+# Map custom attributes in cross-tenant synchronization

-Directory extensions enable you to extend the schema in Microsoft Entra ID with your own attributes.
-You can map these directory extensions when provisioning users in cross-tenant synchronization.
-[Custom security attributes](../../fundamentals/custom-security-attributes-overview.md) are not supported in cross-tenant synchronization.
+Custom attributes, such as directory extensions, enable you to extend the schema in Microsoft Entra ID with your own attributes.
+You can map these custom attributes when provisioning users in cross-tenant synchronization.
+[Custom security attributes](../../fundamentals/custom-security-attributes-overview.md) are different and are not supported in cross-tenant synchronization.

-This article describes how to map directory extensions in cross-tenant synchronization.
+This article describes how to map custom attributes in cross-tenant synchronization.

 ## Prerequisites